ropensci-review-tools/pkgstats/README.md

 The following code demonstrates the output of the main function, `pkgstats`, applied to the relatively simple [`magrittr` package](https://github.com/tidyverse/magrittr).
-The `system.time` call also shows that these statistics are extracted very quickly.
+The `system.time` call also shows that these statistics are extracted quite quickly.

 ``` r
 tarball <- "magrittr_2.0.1.tar.gz"